 - 1. Assist doctors, dentists and pharmacists, who are part of the Medical Practicum team, in providing health care. - 2.
 Interact with patients of all ages with a great variety of health needs. - 3.
 Become immersed in the culture of a developing country. - 4.
 Experience being a minority, an outsider, and feel the frustration of insufficient language ability. - 5.
 Live for a few weeks without the luxuries often considered to be necessities. - 6.
 Serve the host community. - 7.
-Complete reading assignments, a daily journal, a feedback form, a reflective essay, and a group presentation.
+Participate in pre-trip meetings and packing sessions. - 8.
+Complete pre-trip meetings, pre-trip packing sessions, reading assignments, a daily journal, a feedback form, a reflective essay, and a group presentation.

 Grading.
 3 credits, Pass/No Pass.
-You will keep a daily journal during the trip and turn in a reflective essay after returning from the trip.
-Also, you will participate in a group oral presentation in Science Seminar during the Spring of 2016.
+You will participate in pre-trip meetings and packing sessions, keep a daily journal during the trip, turn in a reflective essay after returning from the trip, and participate in a group oral presentation in Science Seminar during the Spring of 2018.
 Evaluation of individual students will be based on a positive response to each of the following questions:

-- 1. Did the student actively and professionally participate in all aspects of the clinic? - 2.
-Did the student actively and professionally participate in all cultural aspects of the trip? - 3.
-Did the student follow the policies outlined by the professor? - 4.
-Was the student a positive representative of Manchester University? - 5.
-Did the student submit a daily journal at the end of the trip? - 6.
+- 1. Did the student actively participate in the pre-trip meetings and packing sessions? - 2.
+Did the student actively and professionally participate in all aspects of the clinic? - 3.
+Did the student actively and professionally participate in all cultural aspects of the trip? - 4.
+Did the student follow the policies outlined by the professor? - 5.
+Was the student a positive representative of Manchester University? - 6.
+Did the student submit a daily journal at the end of the trip? - 7.
 Did the student submit an evaluation and reflective essay of their experience?
-Did the student adequately discuss how the experience impacted her/him and what she/he learned about the history, culture, healthcare, and politics of the host country? - 7.
-Did the student actively participate in the group oral presentation following the trip?
+Did the student adequately discuss how the experience impacted her/him and what she/he learned about the history, culture, healthcare, and politics of the host country?